 Carly suggested having a fiddle with these settings: mute and stop video > audio settings > advanced > suppress persistent / intermittent background [disable these].

-If you are using computer sound only, make sure you select the volume of music (in Spotify) you want before you share the meeting invite as once you’ve shared it doesn’t register whether you turn the volume up or down. (tip from @aedancefitness)
+If you are using computer sound only, make sure you select the volume of music (on your device / music software) you want before you share the meeting invite as once you’ve shared it doesn’t register whether you turn the volume up or down. (tip from @aedancefitness)

 Yup.
 There’s this one Carly shared to make sound coming out of your laptop (so running in the background on Spotify) come out sounding good quality via the zoom meeting, to participants: [share screen > basic > share computer sound > advanced > music or computer sound only]